-Considering what is medical waste vs biohazardous waste, and differentiating between the two, is essential for its proper disposal.
-That’s because the terms medical waste and biohazardous waste are often used interchangeably and, in truth, are related types of wastes generated at and by healthcare facilities.
+What is the difference between medical waste and biohazardous waste?
+These terms are often used interchangeably and, in truth, are related types of waste generated at and by healthcare facilities.
 Examples of such facilities would include hospitals, your local doctor’s office, neighborhood health clinics, blood banks, and dental practices.
-On the list are medical research facilities, laboratories, and even veterinary clinics and hospitals.
+Medical research facilities, laboratories, and even veterinary clinics and hospitals are on the list.
 All of these facilities generate medical and biohazardous types of wastes.

 Defining the Differences in Waste Types

 However, there is a distinction between medical and biohazardous waste.
-Though it may at times be confusing, simply put, biohazardous waste is a type of medical waste, whereas medical waste is not necessarily biohazardous.
-In fact, to add to the confusion, the basic definition of medical waste is rather broad.
+Though it may sometimes be confusing, biohazardous waste is a type of medical waste, whereas medical waste is not necessarily biohazardous.
+To add to the confusion, the basic definition of medical waste is rather broad.
 Clinical waste, biomedical waste, regulated medical waste, infectious waste, radioactive waste, biohazardous waste, and healthcare waste in general are classifications of medical waste.
-In short, medical waste is any waste generated or created during any process at any type of health care facility.
+In short, medical waste is any waste generated or created during any process at any type of healthcare facility.

 Medical Waste in Health Care Facilities